A merchant cash advance (MCA) is a popular form of financing, especially useful for businesses with limited access to traditional bank loans.

 Merchant cash funding is not technically a loan, but it functions in a very similar way.
 With a merchant cash advance, you borrow money from a company for a percentage of your future credit card sales.

 Yes, merchant funding is legal.
 This is a type of financing where a business can receive an immediate lump sum of cash in exchange for a percentage of their future credit card sales.

 This type of financing has become increasingly popular in recent years as businesses have struggled to secure traditional forms of financing, such as bank loans.

 How to get out of a merchant cash advance?

 There are a few ways to get out of a merchant cash advance.
 The most common way is to pay off the advance in full.
 Another way is to negotiate a settlement with the lender.
 This usually involves paying back a percentage of the advance plus fees.

 Finally, you could try to file for bankruptcy protection.
-However, this option is only available if you have already defaulted on the advance.
+However, this option is only available if you default on the advance.

 Where can I get a cash advance?